Human trafficking in Nepal: Sex trafficking

 Sex trafficking is when someone uses coercion, force, or fraud to cause a commercial sex act with an adult or causes a minor to commit a commercial sex act.
 A commercial sex act includes prostitution, pornography or sexual performance done in exchange for an item of value, such as money, shelter, food, drugs, or clothes.

-Sex trafficking is particularly rampant within Nepal and to India, with as many as 5,000-10,000 women and girls trafficked to India alone each year.
+Sex trafficking is particularly rampant within Nepal and to India, with as many as 5,000–10,000 women and girls trafficked to India alone each year.
 Those who have been trafficked for sex work are more likely to be older, illiterate, and have fewer family members with earning power.
 Some reasons for being trafficked for sex work may include poverty and being old enough.
 Younger female children, on the other hand, tend to also be exploited for non-sex work including domestic and manual labour, and circus work.
 There are an estimated 150,000 to 200,000 Nepali women and girls who are trafficked to Indian brothels each year.
 Girls are sold to brothels at prices ranging from 50,000 to 70,000 Indian rupees.
 The younger the girl, the higher the price she will be sold for.
 Once sold, the girls are property of the brothel owner until they can pay back the amount that was paid for them.
-Girls trafficked for sex work may be provided with a small portion of food and sometimes a small sum of money, however, brothel owners may take up to 90% to 95% of the girls' earnings.
+Girls trafficked for sex work may be provided with a small portion of food and sometimes a small sum of money, however, brothel owners may take up to 90–95% of the girls' earnings.
 One study reported that girls were forced to serve an average of 14 clients per day, with a minimum of three and a maximum of 40 men.